ipfs/ipfs-docs/docs/concepts/bitswap.md

 Bitswap is a core module of IPFS for exchanging blocks of data.
 It directs the requesting and sending of blocks to and from other peers in the network.
 Bitswap is a _message-based protocol_ where all messages contain [want-lists](#want-list) or blocks.
 Bitswap has a [Go implementation](https://github.com/ipfs/go-bitswap) and a [JavaScript implementation](https://github.com/ipfs/js-ipfs-bitswap).

 Bitswap has two main jobs:
-- acquire blocks requested by the client from the network.
+- Acquire blocks requested by the client from the network.
-- send blocks in its possession to other peers who want them.
+- Send blocks in its possession to other peers who want them.

 ### Want-list

 A _want-list_ is a data structure that an IPFS node sends to the network to tell peers which blocks it wants.
 It's a list of data that the IPFS node wants.
 The want-list contains [CIDs](/concepts/content-addressing/) (content-addressed identifiers that refer to particular blocks desired) along with priority and cancellation information.

-A simplified example of a want-list:
+Here is a simplified example of a want-list:

 ```sh
 Want-list {
   QmZtmD2qt6fJot32nabSP3CUjicnypEBz7bHVDhPQt9aAy, WANT,